 - It’s easy to predict the behavior of the de independent variable depending on the measure of the independent variable,

-- According to the type of correlation scatter diagrams are divided into Scatter diagram with no correlation, scatter diagram with moderate correlation and scatter diagram with a strong correlation.
+- According to the type of correlation, scatter diagrams are divided into a Scatter diagram with no correlation, scatter chart with moderate correlation and scatter diagram with a strong correlation.

 Pearson Correlation Coefficient

-Also called as the ‘product-moment correlation coefficient (PMCC) or simply ‘correlation’.
-It is defined as a number between -1 and 1 indicating the extent to which the two variables are linearly related.
+Also called the ‘product-moment correlation coefficient (PMCC) or simply ‘correlation.’
+It is defined as a number between -1 and 1, indicating the extent to which the two variables are linearly related.

 - Pearson correlation formula

 It is a non-parametric version of the Perasnos’s coefficient correlation.
 This method is utilized to measure the strength and direction of relationship or association existing between the two variables.

 - Greek letter rho (ρ) is used to denote the Spearman’s Correlation Coefficient

 - Spearman Rho is used either for ordinal variables or for continuous data that has failed the assumptions necessary for conducting the Pearson’s correlation coefficient.